-Yet Australia’s property markets enjoyed a positive 2017 buoyed by strong population growth, historically low interest rates, a voracious appetite for capital growth by investors and the desire by overseas investors to place their money in Australia’s large capital cities.
+Yet, despite all these concerns, Australia’s property markets enjoyed a positive 2017 buoyed by strong population growth, historically low interest rates, a voracious appetite for capital growth by investors and the desire by overseas investors to place their money in Australia’s large capital cities.

 Just in case you hadn’t worked it out yet…

 There is very little correlation between all the commentator’s forecasts and what the market actually does.

 As we head forward into another year, you are about to be flooded with predictions about what to expect in 2018.

 I urge you to take them with a grain of salt.